PyAr/fades/README.rst

 For example, you do ``fades -d foobar`` and it installs foobar in version 7.
-At some point, there is a new version of foobar in PyPI, version 8, but if do ``fades -d foobar`` it will just reuse previously created virtualenv, with version 7, not using the new one!
+At some point, there is a new version of foobar in PyPI, version 8, but if do ``fades -d foobar`` it will just reuse previously created virtualenv, with version 7, not downloading the new version and creating a new virtualenv with it!

 You can tell fades to do otherwise, just do::